Getting in touch

 About our financial services

-We provide limited financial services in relation to debt administration.
-For example, we assist some local authorities with equity loans; offer credit broking services and debt counselling to our customers.
-We hope you’re happy with any financial service we provide, but if not, please let us know so we can put it right.
+We hope you are happy with any financial service we provide, but if not, please let us know so we can put it right.

 How can I make a complaint about a Guinness financial service?